momentohq/public-dev-docs/docs/develop/datatypes.md

 ]
 ```

-To learn the API methods, check the [api reference for list collection data types](./api-reference/list-collections.md).
+To learn the API methods, check the [API reference for List Collection Data Types](./api-reference/list-collections.md).

-#### Dictionary collections
+#### Dictionaries
-Dictionary data types are a collection of unordered elements where each element is a field:value pair.
+A Dictionary is a collection of unordered elements where each element is a field:value pair.

-An example of using a dictionary is when you need to store data together and retrieve field:value pairs by name.
+An example of using a Dictionary is when you need to store data together and retrieve field:value pairs by name.
 ```javascript
 "truck546" = {
     "brand" : "Ford",